DermaGram/DermaGram/README.md

 # DermaGram
 CUNY Computer Science Capstone Project, Fall 2017

-DermaGram is an image recognition classifier that analyzses photos of skin lesions.
+DermaGram is an image recognition classifier that analyzes photos of skin lesions.
 The goal is to accurately classify the most severe case of cancer: melanoma.

 ### I. Data Sets
 All images used for *training* and *evaluation* will be saved to Imgur.
 The name of each album should correspond to it's organization and intended use-case.
 All images should be of uniform dimensions (800x600).